KavitaGitCode/PreplaceJS/this.md

 ## In an object method, "this" refers to the object

-## In JavaScript, constructor functions are used to create objects.
-When a function is used as a constructor function, this refers to the object inside which it is used
+## Inside the constructor, the "this" keyword refers to the newly created object instance.
+This allows you to set properties and methods specific to that newly created instance.

-## In an event, "this" refers to the element that received the event
+## In an event, "this" refers to the element that received the event.

 ## Methods like call(), apply(), and bind() can refer "this" to the refernce object